-The descriptive paragraph on each income tax expenditure summarizes the provision as it appears in the Tax Law in effect as of January 1, 2018.
-It also includes any differences applicable between the 2015 and 2018 tax years.
-The listing does not include provisions repealed or sunsetted prior to 2018.
+The descriptive paragraph on each income tax expenditure summarizes the provision as it appears in the Tax Law in effect as of January 1, 2019.
+It also includes any differences applicable between the 2016 and 2019 tax years.
+The listing does not include provisions repealed or sunsetted prior to 2019.
 Also, only tax credits specific to the Personal Income Tax are described here.
 Descriptions of tax credits available under multiple tax articles are contained in the Cross-Article Tax Credits section of the report.

-The major sources of data used in this section and the Appendix include:
+The major sources of data used in this section include:

-- 2015 Personal Income Tax Population Study File A data file based on 10,437,368 Personal Income Tax returns filed with the New York State Department of Taxation and Finance.
-The file includes micro data pertaining to full-year resident, part-year resident, and nonresident tax returns filed in 2016 for tax year 2015.
+2016 Personal Income Tax Population Study File - A data file based on 10.5 million Personal Income Tax returns filed with the New York State Department of Taxation and Finance.
+The file includes micro data pertaining to full-year resident, part-year resident, and nonresident tax returns filed in 2017 for tax year 2016.
 The file represents the latest settled information as processed by the Department's tax return system and is verified to ensure accuracy and reliability.
-This data is used in conjunction with a Personal Income Tax simulation model, a set of complex computer programs which simulate the various features of the Tax Law and variations thereof for the years being estimated. - 2015 Federal Statistics of Income (SOI) An annual statistical report produced by the U.S. Treasury Department.
+This data is used in conjunction with a Personal Income Tax simulation model, a set of complex computer programs which simulate the various features of the Tax Law and variations thereof for the years being estimated.

+2016 Federal Statistics of Income (SOI) - An annual statistical report produced by the U.S. Treasury Department.
 It contains Internal Revenue Service data collected from the Federal tax returns filed by New York residents.
 Verification of the data for accuracy ensures high data quality.
-The SOI sample of New York taxpayers contains 27,422 returns. - Office of Management and Budget (OMB) Federal tax expenditure estimates - OMB's estimates of Federal tax expenditure items listed in this report came from the fiscal year 2018 Corporate and Individual Income Tax Revenue Loss Estimates for Tax Expenditures.
-Historical estimates were based on prior reports.
+The SOI sample of New York taxpayers contains 28,000 returns.